fairlearn/fairlearn/TERMINOLOGY.md

 ## Randomized Predictors

 Rather than providing deterministic output many predictors produced by disparity mitigation techniques in the fairness literature are randomized.
-As a consequence, it is possible to get different output from the predictor's `predict` method when providing samples with identical features. `predict_proba` provides insights on the probabilities themselves.
-If randomized predictions are not allowed or undesirable, it is possible to always use the most likely prediction from `predict_proba`.
-Please be aware that this can affect the fairness of the resulting predictions.
+As a consequence, it is possible to get different output from the predictor's `predict` method when providing samples with identical features.

 ## Group Fairness